bsc-pm/tampi/README.md

 The blocking mode of TAMPI targets the safe and efficient execution of blocking MPI operations (e.g., MPI_Recv) from inside tasks.
 This mode virtualizes the execution resources (e.g., hardware threads) of the underlying system when tasks call blocking MPI functions.
-When a task calls a blocking operation, and it cannot complete immediately, the underlying execution resource is prevented from being blocked inside MPI and it is reused to execute other ready tasks.
-In this way, the user application can make progress although multiple communication tasks are executing blocking MPI operations.
-This is done transparently to the user, that is, a task calls a blocking MPI function (e.g., MPI_Recv), and the call returns once the operation has completed as states the MPI Standard.
+When a task calls a blocking operation, and it cannot complete immediately, the task is *paused*, and the underlying execution resource is leveraged to execute other ready tasks while the MPI operation does not complete.
+This means that the execution resource is **not blocked inside MPI**.
+Once the operation completes, the paused task is resumed, so that it will eventually continue its execution and it will return from the blocking MPI call.

+All this is done transparently to the user, meaning that all blocking MPI functions maintain the blocking semantics described in the MPI Standard.
+Also, this TAMPI mode ensures that the user application can make progress although multiple communication tasks are executing blocking MPI operations.

 This virtualization prevents applications from blocking all execution resources inside MPI (waiting for the completion of some operations), which could result in a deadlock due to the